Privacy In The World Of Social Networks

 if you have something you don’t want anyone to know maybe you should not do it in the first place.

-Now that's an interesting way to think.
+What an interesting way to think.

 Imagine somebody putting a bug into your phone and transmitting your conversations via local radio station, saying that if you have something private to talk you should not use the phone.
 Crazy, right?
 And illegal, too.
 It would be matter of days before the radio station would be closed and some people face serious criminal charges.